 The goal of the doctoral program is to develop health professionals competent in understanding the health needs of populations who are qualified to conduct research in order to implement programs and policies aimed at improving the public's health.
 The program provides students with the opportunity to develop research skills essential in making significant contributions to the scientific and professional literature in behavioral and community health.

 The PhD program may be completed either full-time or part-time, although full-time is preferred.
 All classes are held from either 4:00pm-6:45pm or 7:00pm-9:45pm Monday through Friday.
 All students must complete their degree in nine (9) years in accordance with University of Maryland Graduate School policy.
-For an outline of required coursework and additional requirements of the program, please click on PhD Program Guidelines.
+For an outline of required coursework and additional requirements of the program, please click on the appropriate PhD Program Guidelines below.